Andorra is a little country sitting in the middle of the Pyrenees

 (some of the best in Europe) and hiking

 and other such outdoor activities in the summer.
-There is little of historical interest.
+There is not however a lot of historical interest.

 We stayed for a night in the capital,